Jupiter Icy Moons Orbiter: Nuclear propulsion

-The JIMO mission was proposed to include a nuclear electric propulsion system for the long-duration mission, with power provided by a small 200 kWe fission power system.
+The JIMO mission was proposed to include a nuclear electric propulsion system, with power provided by a small 200 kWe fission power system.
 The nuclear propulsion program was conducted from 2003 to 2005 by the Naval Reactors branch of the DOE.

-The proposed system design was a gas-cooled reactor and Brayton power conversion to generate a peak output of 200 kilowatts of power over the long life of the JIMO mission.
+The proposed system design was a gas-cooled reactor and Brayton power conversion to generate a peak output of 200 kilowatts of power.

 Mission profile

-Three launches were planned for May 2015 to LEO in order to assemble the two transfer stages and the probe.
+Three launches were planned for May 2015 to low Earth orbit in order to assemble the two transfer stages and the probe.
 Transfer stages were designed to launch the probe on its trajectory to Jupiter during the launch window extending from late October 2015 to mid-January 2016.

 During the first month of flight, the probe's main structures would be deployed, the nuclear reactor activated, and the thrusters tested.
 The interplanetary flight would have lasted until April 2021 (the ion engines were supposed to work two-thirds of the time).

 Once the probe was in the influence area of Jupiter, the navigation would become more complex and difficult.
-The probe would have to use gravity assist maneuvers to enter orbit.
+The probe would have to use gravity assist manoeuvres to enter orbit.

-The probe would have studied Callisto and then Ganymede for three months each, and finally Europa for one month (studies of Io were also planned when the orbital conditions would have been favorable).
+The probe would have studied Callisto and then Ganymede for three months each, and finally Europa for one month (studies of Io were also planned when orbital conditions would have been favorable).

 At the end of the mission in September 2025, the vehicle would have been parked in a stable orbit around Europa.